Arbigaus/TVMaze/README.md

 ## Future Improvements

-* Make a filter in both list views.
+* Make a filter in both list views
 * Check some warnings to fix
+* Insert Unit Tests

+## Problems to fix:

+* The Detail view from Shows, in the first time that enter in this screen, the informations it is not loading to the screen, need get back and enter in the screen again.
+* Avoid call API again when use back button in any view.